columbia-os/recitations/README.md

 class, COMSW4118, as taught by Jae Woo Lee.
 For information about the class, visit the [course homepage](http://cs4118.github.io/www/2024-1/).

-These recitations are held every other week by the various TAs, generally using these notes/linked resources as the basis for their sections.

 Issues, patches, and comments, especially by current and former students, are welcome.